internetarchive/bookreader/README.md

 See `BookReaderDemo/demo-iiif.html` to see an example of how to load a IIIF manifest in BookReader.

+## Target Devices

+Note that BookReader is a core part of Archive.org's mission of Universal Access to All Knowledge.
+Therefore, care must be taken to support legacy browsers.
+For example, avoid using Flexbox or CSS Grid for critical pieces of functionality.
+In other words, it should still work and be useable on old devices.

 ## Notes about version 3

 - Make BookReader easier to use, by adding `options` to the constructor, and adding new `options.data` option.
 The old way of overriding properties should still work, but it is deprecated.